 \subsection{Controllability Evaluation}

-\paragraph{Automatic Evaluation} The controllability of our QA-based model is evaluated in Fig.~\ref{fig:controllability_pr}.
+\paragraph{Automatic Evaluation} The controllability of the QA-based generation model is evaluated in Fig.~\ref{fig:controllability_pr} using the original training data as well as the augmented data described in \S\ref{sec:data_augmentation}.
 We plot the question recall and the ratio between $k$ and the length of the generated summaries for the top $k$ most salient spans output by the QA-based salient span classifier for various values of $k$ on CNN/DailyMail.
-These values are computed for the QA-based model trained on the original data as well as the augmented data described in \S\ref{sec:data_augmentation}, including only removing sentences that do not answer a question (``+Rm Sents'') plus also generating new training examples (``+New Examples'').
+The data augmentation procedure is split into only removing sentences that do not answer a question (``+Rm Sents'') plus also generating new training examples (``+New Examples'').
 We also include the results for BART (for which the summary is constant for all $k$) for relative comparisons.

 Although BART's question recall is initially higher than the QA models' recalls, as $k$ increases it falls lower.
 We suspect this is because BART has learned to include the same content that the span classifier also identifies as salient when $k$ is small and the length of its summaries allows it to cover more content.
 However, when $k$ increases, the span classifier potentially predicts different spans as salient than what BART learned, resulting in divergent content and a lower recall for BART.
 The higher recall of the QA models demonstrates that their summary content is indeed being controlled via the input spans.
 Further, the QA models have far better $k$-to-length ratios, meaning their summaries are shorter than BART's even when their recalls are higher, suggesting they generate far less content which is unrelated to the marked spans.